-Technical Committees are the technical working groups of the Consortium.
+Technical Committees are the technical working groups of CalConnect.
 A Technical Committee is established with a specific charter (scope of work), time frame, deliverables and expected schedule, and will disband when its scope of work is completed.

-Provisional Committees (formerly called Ad Hoc Committees) are established at a CalConnect Conference to explore a possible new work area of work and recommend whether CalConnect should move forward in that area, generally by forming a new Technical Committee.
+Provisional Committees may be established at a CalConnect Conference to explore a possible new work area of work and recommend whether CalConnect should move forward in that area, generally by forming a new Technical Committee.
 Provisional Committees are usually very short-lived, reporting out at the next Conference.

-Technical Committees generally produce CalConnect Work Products: Reports, Recommendations, code artifacts, etc. Technical Committees also product draft specifications which are submitted to an external SDO for progression within that organization to become a standard (e.g. the IETF).
+Technical Committees generally produce CalConnect Work Products: Reports, Recommendations, specifications, code artifacts, etc. Technical Committees also produce draft specifications which may be published by CalConnect as a CalConnect Standard, and/or submitted to an external SDO for progression within that organization.
 Finally Technical Committees may also collaborate externally towards the development of material which will not become a CalConnect Work Product but may be part of some other joint effort.
 See CalConnect Resources for more information.

 Click on the committee name for more information about that committee if it has been made available.

 For Closed Technical Committees please see Closed Technical Committees.

 |iCal4J Ad hoc||Develop a CalConnect version of iCal4J usable by all members and drive back into the mainline iCal4J|

 |Active Technical Committees|

 |TC-API||Develop an Abstract API for Calendaring and Scheduling|